 For Script Your Future, a national medication adherence campaign, Whitney created the Medication Adherence Challenge and was commended by the Surgeon General and multiple members of Congress.
 In 2014, Whitney created the “Disruptive Women in Health Care: Women to Watch” series to recognize visionaries in the health industry.

 She presents regularly at lectures, meetings and events, speaking at the White House Champions for Change, Health Datapalooza, Design Connections, and also the European Commission’s Digital Agenda Assembly on the landscape of social change movements and acting to set policy objectives around social advocacy and closing the gender pay gap.

-Whitney is a graduate of the University of Connecticut where she received a Master of Public Administration, focused on health policy and was awarded “Best Capstone” for her thesis on health insurance models, and a Master of Survey Research, focused on generational trends in new media use.
-Her publications include work on primary care practice models, health data, the minimum dataset for pharmacists (HRSA), the science of safety (FDA) and disaster preparedness and recovery.
+Whitney is a graduate of the University of Connecticut where she received a Master of Public Administration focused on health policy and was awarded “Best Capstone” for her thesis on health insurance models, and a Master of Survey Research, focused on generational trends in new media use.
+Her publications include the Flip the Clinic Playbook, a 200+ page guide to embarking on clinic change within yourself and your team, and published work on primary care practice models, health data, the minimum dataset for pharmacists (HRSA), the science of safety (FDA) and disaster preparedness and recovery.

-For more on Whitney and for links to her work and publications.
+For links to her work and publications, visit here.